-- providing information about Erasmus+ activities that are open to the participation of their countries (including in the fields of higher education, VET, youth and sports, where relevant); - advising and assisting potential applicants; - coordinating the local team of Higher Education Reform Experts (HEREs); - contributing to studies and events; - providing support to policy dialogue; - maintaining contacts with the local authorities and EU Delegations; - following policy developments in the above mentioned areas in their country.
+- providing information about Erasmus+ activities that are open to the participation of their countries (including in the fields of higher education, VET, youth and sports, where relevant); - advising and assisting potential applicants; - coordinating the local team of Higher Education Reform Experts (HEREs); - contributing to studies and events; - providing support to policy dialogue; - maintaining contacts with the local authorities and EU Delegations; - following policy developments in the above-mentioned areas in their country.

-National Focal Points
+Erasmus+ National Focal Points

-In the third countries not associated to the Programme concerned (Latin America and the Caribbean, Sub-Sahara Africa, Middle East, Afghanistan, Asia and Pacific) the network of National Focal Points (NFPs) support the Commission, the Executive Agency and the local authorities to provide guidance, practical information and assistance on all aspects of participation in Erasmus+ in the field of higher education, youth, vocational education and training and sport.
-They act as focal points for the stakeholders in their country and contribute to improving awareness, visibility, relevance, effectiveness and impact of the international dimension of Erasmus+.
+In certain third countries not associated to the Programme (Americas, Sub-Saharan Africa, Middle East, Asia and Pacific) the network of National Focal Points (NFPs) supports the Commission, the Executive Agency, and the local authorities to provide guidance, practical information, and assistance on all aspects of participation in Erasmus+ in the field of higher education, youth, vocational education, and training and sport.
+They act as focal points for the stakeholders in their country and contribute to improving awareness, visibility, relevance, effectiveness, and impact of the international dimension of Erasmus+.